This is one of those times you wish the Room of Requirement was real.

 Emma Watson has been named in the Panama Papers leak, the release of millions of confidential documents concerning offshore accounts that has incited accusations of tax evasion and money laundering.
 But the Harry Potter actress' rep denies the account was used for any unethical dealings.

-"Emma (like many high profile individuals) set up an offshore company for the sole purpose of protecting her anonymity and safety," Watson's rep tells Independent in a statement.
+"Emma (like many high profile individuals) set up an offshore company for the sole purpose of protecting her anonymity and safety," Watson's rep tells Independent

 "UK companies are required to publicly publish details of their shareholders and therefore do not give her the necessary anonymity required to protect her personal safety, which has been jeopardized in the past owing to such information being publicly available," Watson's rep states.